img 3194

 Problems

-Here is my diagnosis, taken from my original 2021 invoice/report and tidied, for clarity:
+Here is my diagnosis, from my original 2021 invoice/report, tidied for clarity:

 • Amplifier has various issues caused by poor previous work and parts failure.